zhouyueyue1115/docs/benchmark/benchmark-tidb-using-sysbench.md

 Although the overall CPU utilization rate is low for TiKV, the CPU utilization rate of some modules in the cluster might be high.

-The maximum concurrency limits for other modules on TiKV, such as storage readpool, coprocessor, and gRPC, can be adjusted through the TiKV configuration file.
+The maximum concurrency limits for other modules on TiKV, such as storage readpool, coprocessor（for TiDB 4.0，readpool.unified replaced storage readpool and coprocessor）, and gRPC, can be adjusted through the TiKV configuration file.

 The actual CPU usage can be observed through Grafana's TiKV Thread CPU monitor panel.
 If there is a bottleneck on the modules, it can be adjusted by increasing the concurrency of the modules.